 You don’t have to be a master griller to flip burgers like a pro.
-If you’re totally new to grilling, check out the PC Guide to Grilling.
+If you’re totally new to grilling, check out the Pampered Guide to Grilling.
 If you already know your way around the grill, but can’t quite get perfect patties, here are some fast ways to improve your results.

 - Prevent burned burgers.
 Have areas of direct and indirect heat set up on your grill.
 The high heat will give you the browning you desire, then move the burgers to indirect heat to finish cooking.
 Try to avoid moving burgers around too much or pressing them down against the grill grate.
 This makes the burgers tough.
 A thermometer is the best way to make sure your burgers are cooked.
 You’ll want an internal temperature of 140°F (60°C) for medium doneness.

 You don’t have to do all the work yourself.
 Invite your friends and family to bring side dishes and drinks while you provide the hamburgers, hot dogs, condiments, and water.
 Suggest foods that can sit outside for two hours—veggie platters, fruit trays, salsa and chips, cookies and some pasta salads.

 There are two important ways to overcome hot day dilemmas: